kanata-05/SCP-API/README.md

 We then upload the information up to our site, where the API pulls the data from, inorder to avoid putting load on the [SCP wikidot](https://scp-wiki.wikidot.com/)

 ## Process
-Create Scraper and get the information (Partially finished)
+Create Scraper and get the information (Complete)
 Create the site and upload the files (Complete)
 Create the API (Complete)